 And lastly, UsableNet tracked federally filed lawsuits citing web accessibility issues and found a 181% increase in cases from 2017 to 2018.

-Pro tip: AppStore promotes applications that have a high degree of accessibility features.
+Pro tip: AppStore promotes applications that have a high degree of accessibility.

 Contrast issues are notorious in a plethora of apps and websites available.
 When creating an app, designers are often tempted to use dollops of gray and its shades all throughout the application.
 This bad practice leads to poor contrast where users are likely to miss or intentionally not read gray-colored content.